Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 The altered spell does not deal damage.
 Instead, you gain absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

-### Pinnacle of Magic: ???
+### Pinnacle of Magic: Cultivation

-At level 20, you unlock the final secrets of Biodynamics, ???. ??.
+At level 20, you unlock the final secrets of viviculture, allowing you to spread and shape magical effects with your living magic.
+Whenever you cast a spell, you may choose a tile with a tile effect within a 6 tile range.
+You may add or remove up to 9 tiles of that tile effect in a pattern of your choice, as long as all tiles modified are connected to the selected tile.

 ## Energetics

 **Academic skill:** Fontcraft

 FLUFF.
+Students of energetics focus on applying forced movement and manipulating afflictions.

 ### Runic Alteration: Energetics

 As a student of Energetics, select one of the following runic alterations at level 15.

-#### Antimatter

-The altered spell does not deal damage.
-Instead, it grants absorption equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

 #### Conservation

 All forced movement applied by the altered spell moves you the same distance in the opposite direction.

+#### Potential

+The altered spell does not deal damage.
+Instead, it applies stacks of brittle equal to the damage that it would have dealt, after it would have been modified by resistance, vulnerability, critical strikes or similar effects.

-#### Excess
+#### Inversion

-The damage dealt by the altered spell is doubled.
-Lose life equal to the damage you deal with the altered spell.
+The direction of all forced movement applied by the altered spell is reversed.

 ### Pinnacle of Magic: Free Energy